-Below is the fourth instalment of the series of questions from the book club.
-Click here for part 3, and stay tuned for part 5.
+Below is the fourth instalment of the series of questions from a book club meeting at which Dr. Chris was the guest author.
+Navigate back for part 3, and forward for part 5.
 What would you like to ask?
 Contact Dr Chris and bring her to your next group meeting or book club!

 1. How do you manage your mental health now?
 Are there good days and bad days?
 Are you “cured”?